Deadline: January 31

 In addition to providing financial support, MFP works with its Fellows and their faculty mentors to help prepare the Fellow for a research career.
 Also, MFP plans workshops and paper sessions at the ASA Annual Meeting, offers travel support to scientific conferences, and fosters the development of formal and informal networks for Fellows.

 Applications are reviewed and evaluated by the ASA Minority Fellowship Program Advisory Panel.
-Panel members are appointed by the ASA Executive Officer and approved by ASA Council.
+Panel members are appointed by the ASA Executive Director and approved by ASA Council.
 The Advisory Panel convenes annually in early spring to select finalists.
-Pending funding, the awards are announced by April 30.
+Awards are announced by April 30.

 The annual stipend for each award (August 1- July 31) is $18,000.
 In addition, arrangements for the payments of tuition are made with universities or departments.
 There are also limited funds available for travel to the ASA Annual Meeting each August, regional or aligned association meetings in the spring or fall, and professional development training programs and workshops.